-ATC Tower controllers face many challenges.
-While juggling a myriad of things, operators must continually be vigilant to monitor both the runways and taxiways below.
+Air Traffic Control (ATC) tower operators face many challenges, the job is a stressful one.
+Controllers juggle many tasks and they must continually be vigilant to safely monitor both the runways and taxiways below.
 Physical sightlines are one of the most significant sources of information, ensuring controllers communicate effectively with pilots and other personnel.

 Unfortunately, Tower sightlines are not always perfect and do not remain constant.
-Several factors can impact observations including weather, distance, and obstructions…both externally and within the Tower itself.
-Regardless of the challenges faced, airport operations need to continue, and technology has evolved over the years to help assist controllers when they occur.
+Several factors can impact observations including weather, distance, and obstructions.
+Sightline factors come into play both externally and within the Tower itself.
+Regardless of the challenges faced, airport operations need to continue, and technology has evolved over the years to assist controllers in tackling these problems.

 So what should one consider when designing their Remote Tower?